- The takeaway from this episode is … you will learn how to rise above the daily stressors.

 - Next, find somewhere that you can be completely alone without distractions.

-- Then, start a daily 15 minute mental health check by writing about what you are observing in your world.
+- Then, start a daily 15 minute mental health check by writing about what you are observing in your inner and outer world.

 The stress in your world is like a rubber band ready to snap, but that doesn’t mean you have to be part of it. ~ Linda Deir